 - Satanic Archetype: He acts as an adversary to humanity on God's behalf (or so he believes in his madness), bringing to mind Satan's traditional role in the Hebrew Bible as the Adversary.
 When Capa meets him face-to-face, he's bathed in light, evoking Lucifer as an angel of light.

-- Space Madness: During Icarus 1's journey, he went insane, presumably from the stresses of the mission.
+- Space Madness: During Icarus 1's journey, he went insane, presumably from the same thing (characterized by an obsession for the sun) that Searle and Kaneda have, and possibly the stresses of the mission.